-- Municipal Conflict of Interest Act - Municipal Freedom of Information and Protection of Privacy Act f) Relationship Between Members and Staff
+- Municipal Conflict of Interest Act

+- Municipal Freedom of Information and Protection of Privacy Act and,

+- Not-for-Profit Corporations Act

-If any part of the by-law conflicts with any provision of the Municipal Conflict of Interest Act or the Municipal Freedom of Information and Protection of Privacy Act or a provision of a regulation made under one of those acts, the provision of that act or regulation prevails.
+If any part of this by-law conflicts with any provision of the Municipal Conflict of Interest Act or the Municipal Freedom of Information and Protection of Privacy Act or a provision of a regulation made under one of those acts, the provision of that act or regulation prevails.
+The same applies to conflicts between these by-laws and the Not-for-Profit Corporations Act except where dictated by the Conservation Authorities Act in which case the Act prevails.